awsdocs/amazon-kendra-developer-guide/doc_source/gs-prerequisites.md

    If you are using another data source, you must have an active site and credentials to connect to the data source\.

-If you are using the console to get started, first do [Getting started with the Amazon Kendra console](gs-console.md)\.
+If you are using the console to get started, start with [Getting started with the Amazon Kendra console](gs-console.md)\.

 ## Amazon Kendra resources: AWS CLI, SDK, console<a name="gs-prereq-cli-sdk"></a>